dsfellows/dsfellows/week_7_agenda.md

 purple: 7B00B4 (hist markers)
 pink: ff0059 (historic resources)
 blue: 5ca2d1 (ML)

-include in zip file:
-cleaned and not cleaned versions of data sets the code that's creating the map demo page

 how to display more than one field in the popup/style the text?